akka/akka/akka-docs/rst/java/persistence.rst

 .. includecode:: code/docs/persistence/PersistenceDocTest.java#recovery-completed

+The actor will always receive a :class:`RecoveryCompleted` message, even if there are no events in the journal and the snapshot store is empty, or if it's a new persistent actor with a previously unused ``persistenceId``.

 If there is a problem with recovering the state of the actor from the journal, ``onRecoveryFailure`` is called (logging the error by default) and the actor will be stopped.